crodier/software-blog/_posts/2025-05-24-Code-Does-not-rust.md

 In six months, we built some of the best systems on Wall St.  This is not subjective.
 Portfolio Managers were hired, from Citadel, into Exodus Point.
-Those PMs asked "where did you buy these great systems, these are better than what we had at Citadel."
-To which, our management told the PMs "we built them here."  the PMs said, this is not possible, you just started the hedge fund six months agao.
+Those PMs asked, "where did you buy these great systems, these are better than what we had at Citadel."
+To which, our management told the PMs "we built them here."  the PMs said, this is not possible, you just started the hedge fund six months ago.
 The managers said, we have some guys who built this, they are friends and were hired to work together.

-This was and is a true story, Exodus Point has world and Wall St. besting systems for many of the things it does.
+This was and is a true story, Exodus Point has best in class systems for many of the things we built.

 I was 25 years into building hedge fund tech, hands on, when I started designing and building Exodus Point, and had seen the best designs at many of the top hedge funds, producing a synthesis of the best of these designs.